IskDava/Compare-Faces/README.md

 ### Possible issues

 Network is trained for cropped faces, so if they are far away or there are some other items, it may mistake.
+Also it can't work with some types of images like .webp

 ## HumanFaces